PaoloEstorm/Origami/README.md

 ![4](https://github.com/user-attachments/assets/5243340a-e377-48f6-9401-48cd9d5810c8)

 Origami is made out of two main modules: the Operator module and the PSU module.
+Each Operator module comes with an oscillator, a wavefolder, a VCA, and a special envelope generator—I'll tell you all about it below.
+In the PSU module, you'll find power delivery circuitry, a MIDI-to-CV converter, a slider that can be used both for calibration and for controlling any parameter, and a mixer.

+![IMG_6359](https://github.com/user-attachments/assets/7fb8635e-9763-40ce-b6ee-279a953f4b3e)

 Four Operator modules are connected in series with a final PSU module.
 I chose this modular system to keep PCB production costs low, but it can easily be adapted into a single PCB design or even expanded with additional future modules to add future functionalities.

-![IMG_6359](https://github.com/user-attachments/assets/7fb8635e-9763-40ce-b6ee-279a953f4b3e)

 ![11](https://github.com/user-attachments/assets/4afcab0b-4374-4592-86e3-4aad3e6e634d)

+The front panel can be made as a fiberglass PCB or aluminum, directly alongside the PCBs of the modules.

 ![IMG_1875](https://github.com/user-attachments/assets/f2063af9-dec1-4855-baaf-c1de14402843)

+I built the case using a 4mm MDF sheet, cut and assembled with hot glue.
+You'll find a schematic in the attachments.

 ![IMG_1935](https://github.com/user-attachments/assets/d6924d77-4872-414d-8fd6-fa7013fcd34f)

+Coming up, I'll be designing a new version of Origami using almost exclusively SMD components.
+This will significantly reduce both production costs and assembly time.

+## If you liked my project, stick around for more!
+Follow me to stay updated on all my past, present, and future creations!

 Code for the MIDI interface:
 https://github.com/PaoloEstorm/MIDI-to-CV